-2 Realized gains, net offset the amount of realized gains and losses included in the reported sales amount.
+2 Realized gains (losses), net is the offset of the amount of realized gains and losses included in the reported sales amount.

 3 Includes inflation compensation.

 b.
 Foreign Currency Denominated Investments

 The FRBNY conducts foreign currency operations and, on behalf of the Reserve Banks, holds the resulting foreign currency denominated investments in the SOMA.